lukefx/hubot-telegram/README.md

 ```

 **Note:** An example script of how to use this is located in the `example/` folder

+The list of methods exposed through a middleware to the response object is:

+- sendMessage
+- sendMessage
+- sendPhoto
+- sendAudio
+- sendDocument
+- sendMediaGroup
+- sendSticker
+- sendVideo
+- sendVideoNote
+- sendVoice
+- sendChatAction

 If you want to supplement your message delivery with extra features such as **markdown** syntax or **keyboard** replies, you can specify these parameters on the `options` of sendMessage: